SENA BAŞÖZ

 Lotsremark Projekte installation documentation: https://vimeo.com/497704349

-The Outline is a looping video of combing the River Rhine with hair combs in the opposite direction of its flow.
-The hair combs stand as a metaphor for tools of the rational mind, creating small ripples within the turbulent flow of the river.
+The Outline is a looping video that depicts the act of combing the River Rhine with hair combs, moving against the flow of the water.
+The combs serve as a metaphor for the rational mind, creating subtle ripples within the river's turbulent current.

 The Outline